josmar-crwdstffng/angular/aio/content/guide/aot-metadata-errors.md

 </code-example>

 You can use `typeof` and bracket notation in normal application code.
-You just can't use those features within expressions that define Angular metadata.
+You just cannot use those features within expressions that define Angular metadata.

-Avoid this error by sticking to the compiler's [restricted expression syntax](guide/aot-compiler#expression-syntax) when writing Angular metadata and be wary of new or unusual TypeScript features.
+Avoid this error by sticking to the [restricted expression syntax](guide/aot-compiler#expression-syntax) of the compiler when writing Angular metadata and be wary of new or unusual TypeScript features.